philong6297/philong6297.github.io/content/posts/dynamic_memory_cost_and_optimization_strategies_allocation_speed/index.md

 - **Memory Fragmentation**: Some allocators have these issues than others, which can affect the speed of long-running applications.
-- **Cache/Data Locality**: Allocators which pack data in smaller blocks and avoid memory losses have better cache/data locality (I will talk about this in a follow-up article)
+- **Cache/Data Locality**: Allocators which pack data in smaller blocks and avoid memory losses have better cache/data locality (which will be discussed in a follow-up article)

 ## 5.1 Allocators on Linux